Beebe Healthcare offers Monkeypox vaccines to the community. Registration is required.

 - Health care workers who are providing direct patient care to confirmed/suspected MPX case, and those at occupational risk such as laboratory staff that handle MPX specimens

-If any individual believes they are eligible for this first wave of vaccinations and has questions, they may contact their primary care provider or call the DPH hotline at 866-408-1899.
+If any individual believes they are eligible for vaccinations and has questions, they may contact their primary care provider or call the DPH hotline at 866-408-1899.
 There is a nominal fee covered by insurance.

 Vaccination is not the only measure of prevention against the virus.
 Everyone can take certain precautions to protect themselves, such as:

 - Limiting direct contact with anyone with a concerning rash

 - Talking openly with intimate contacts about recent behaviors